 Amend section A4.1.14.7 as follows (changes are indicated):

-“A4.3.14.7 Transport in bulk according to Annex II of MARPOL 73/789and the IBC Code10
+“A4.3.14.7 Transport in bulk according to IMO instruments

-This sub-section only applies when cargoes are intended to be carried in bulk according to the following IMO instruments: Annex II of MARPOL 73/78 and the IBC Code.
+This sub-section only applies when cargoes are intended to be carried in bulk according to the following IMO instruments: e.g., chapter VI or VII of SOLAS Annex II or Annex V of MARPOL, the IBC Code, the IMSBC Code and the IGC Code (or earlier versions eGC Code or GC Code).

-Provide the product name (if name is different to that given in A4.3.1.1) as required by the shipment document and in accordance with the name used in the lists of product names given in Chapters 17 or 18 of the IBC Code or the latest edition of the IMO’s MEPC.2/Circular.
+For liquid bulk cargoes, provide the product name (if name is different to that given in A4.3.1.1) as required by the shipment document and in accordance with the name used in the lists of product names given in Chapters 17 or 18 of the IBC Code or the latest edition of the IMO’s MEPC.2/Circular.
 Indicate ship type required and pollution category.

+For solid bulk cargoes, provide the bulk cargo shipping name, whether or not the cargo is considered harmful to the marine environment (HME) according to MARPOL Annex V, whether it is a material hazardous only in bulk (MHB) according to the IMSBC Code, and which Group it should be shipped according to the IMSBC.

+For liquefied gas cargoes in bulk provide the product name and ship type according to the IGC Code (or earlier versions eGC Code and CG Code)”.

 Consequential amendments

 Annex 4